Phoenix-031/E-Bakery_Backend/README.md

 5. https://evening-refuge-31987.herokuapp.com/api/products/:id
     ## DELETE REQUEST
     ## only admin
-    ## Delete a partcula product passs in the product id
+    ## Delete a partcular product by passing in the product id